malkootkhan/MyImportantNotes/linuxKernelBook.md

 git blame dir" It will show who wrote each and who review everything we can check it for ours later

 ---
+## Linux study findings:
+- task_struct is the most important structure for holding almost everything related to processes: its object is also called 'process descriptor'
+-
 # CROSS COMPILATION OF LINUX KERNEL:

 ## cross tool-chain installation and settings for linux host